sebastianmihai01/sebastianmihai01/README.md

-Microservices, architecture, AI and double M-BA.
-Sometimes doing research too
+Microservices, architecture, AI and some data analysis on the side